 This 64-credit doctoral program includes courses in anatomy and neuroscience; these courses are offered within this department or by related departments on the Medical Campus.
-An integral part of the program is the requirement for students to participate as Teaching Fellows (TFs) in Graduate School courses as part of our Vesalius Teaching Apprenticeship.
+An integral part of the program is the requirement for students to participate as Teaching Fellows (TFs) in Graduate, Medical, and/or Dental School courses as part of our Vesalius Teaching Apprenticeship.
 The PhD program is designed to produce well-rounded biomedical scientists who expect to include both research and teaching in their career.